orenaksakal/vscode-oat/README.md

 ## Extension Settings

-Multiple tranform to options coming soon.
-Only && chain is available by 1.0.0 as it seems to be most optimal solution for now https://jsperf.com/nullableobjectpropertiesaccessor
+Only && chain is available by 1.0.0 as it seems to be most optimal solution https://jsperf.com/nullableobjectpropertiesaccessor

-Possible options:
+Possible additional options:
 - Ternary operator
 - Elvis like
 - try catch

-## Known Issues

-None

 ## Release Notes